Urban trees as climate messengers

 Green infrastructure in general and urban trees in particular are considered to be key elements of urban climate adaptation strategies.
 Yet, there are open questions related to ecosystem services: how much can urban trees really provide and which tree species are adapted to climate change?
 The aim of the project is to contribute a better understanding of the linkages between tree growth, phenology and ecosystem services of urban trees.

-Students not only produce quantitative assessments of the climatic regulations of these urban trees, but also express their research results and project experiences in an artistic way.
-This way, they can creatively work out the importance of urban trees from their own perception.
-The combination of different perspectives enables a valuable intercultural learning experience.
+Students not only produced quantitative assessments of the climatic regulations of these urban trees, but also expressed their research results and project experiences in an artistic way.
+This way, they could creatively work out the importance of urban trees from their own perception.
+The combination of different perspectives enabled a valuable intercultural learning experience.

 This project has been completed.